bgoonz/BGOONZ_BLOG_2.0/src/pages/blog/python-for-js-dev.md

 # Variables and Expressions

--   **Duck-Typing** : Programming Style which avoids checking an object’s type to figure out what it can do.
+-   **Duck-Typing** : Programming Style which avoids checking an object's type to figure out what it can do.

 -   Duck Typing is the fundamental approach of Python.